braxtonj/pylogprim/README.md

 Simple way to create log object primitives with set default values.

-Useful when you are trying to standardize your structured logs in across a Python project.
-Save common base_forms for reuse OR just extend the LogPrimFactory (the base) class to be what you want :)
+Useful when you are trying to standardize your structured logs across a Python project.
+Save common a base_form for reuse, don't set a default base_form OR just extend the LogPrimFactory (the base) class to be what you want :)

 ## Dependencies:
 * None